 Berlin, The Dead Kennedys, The Go-Go's and Oingo Boingo signed in 1980.
 The Go-Go's would become I.R.S.
 Records biggest-selling act.
 The Go-Go's was a four-way equal partnership.
 Newcomers Oingo Boingo and The Buzzcocks each had a Billboard Top 100 album.

-The Dead Kennedys were the reason Copeland the Faulty Products label in 1980.
-Faulty's address was just a few blocks from A&M at 633 N. LaBrea, Suite A. The Dead Kennedys' Fresh Fruit for Rotting Vegetables was released on Alternative Tentacles.
+The Dead Kennedys were the reason Copeland started the Faulty Products label in 1980.
+Faulty's address was just a few blocks from A&M at 633 N. LaBrea, Suite A. The Dead Kennedys' Fresh Fruit for Rotting Vegetables was released on Alternative Tentacles, sister label of Faulty Products.
 Part of the A&M/I.R.S. agreement was that A&M could elect not to promote I.R.S. products.
 A&M passed on The Kennedys album (SP 70014, Fresh Fruit for Rotting Vegetables) and single (IR 9016, Police Truck/Holiday in Cambodia) because it felt the group's name was in poor taste.
 The stock numbers listed here were within the I.R.S. album and singles series A&M used.

 Jay Boberg was made the vice president for North American Operations.
 Barbara Bolan was the west coast sales manager.
+Carl Grasso was the Vice President of creative affairs.
 John Guarnieri was production coordinator.
+Bob Laul was the national director of sales and the New York office's operations.
+Michael Plen was the national director of promotion.
+Gabrielle Powell was the director of artist relations.
+Michale Grant was the national director of publicity.
 David Zislis became director of business affairs.
 Lauren Manduke was the national director of college promotion (radio and publicity).
 Ron Felmus was the club promotion coordinator.
 The label now had a staff of 12 and a third office in Dallas, TX.

 I.R.S. and A&M renegotiated their distribution agreement.